Beta Testing

 GeeLark’s cloud-phone RPA platform provides a turnkey, scalable environment that enables teams to:

-- Perform pre-launch testing at scale by scripting common user flows using a no-code flowchart builder, covering onboarding, feature tours, and crash triggers across many devices in parallel
+- Perform scaled testing by scripting common user flows using a no-code flowchart builder, covering onboarding, feature tours, and crash triggers across many devices in parallel

 - Create specific groups of devices for closed beta testing or publish apps broadly for open beta testing opportunities without device ownership